ghostofpokemon/llm-hyperbolic/README.md

 llm "chihuahuas playing poker" -m hyper-sdxl-controlnet -o controlnet_image ./dogspoker.png -o controlnet_name openpose
 ```

-This will use the ControlNet model with the depth ControlNet type, using the specified image as the control input.
+This will use the ControlNet model with the ControlNet type, using the specified image as the control input.

 ControlNets available for SDXL1.0-ControlNet and SD1.5-ControlNet:
 - `canny`